 The website integration (as can be seen on the image) allows the customer to start a conversation within the Facebook Messenger on a business’ website and continue it on any other advice in the messenger app - seamless switching of devices and communication in the channel that customers are using on a daily basis.

 The update 2.2 also brings payment possibilities within the messenger as well as support of natural language processing and chatbot integration.
-Features that aim to support businesses in using the messenger and create the relevant benefits.
+Features that aim to support businesses in using the messenger and create relevant benefits.
 Facebook is looking to make the implementation of Facebook Messenger as attractive as possible to a business in order to get as many as possible to use it - probably because of the potential for monetization.

 Further updates in the messenger: It will be easier for businesses to send out a large number of messages at once as Facebook improves their processes.
 Natural language processing will be developed further and also supports other languages than English.
-Additionally other updates focus on analysis of mapped conversations and improvements for business settings.
+Additionally other updates focus on an analysis of mapped conversations and improvements for business settings.

-For businesses it means that, similar to other live chat services such as Intercom or Zendesk, a small button on the website will be implemented that signals to customers to chat with the business.
+For businesses, it means that similar to other live chat services such as Intercom or Zendesk, a small button on the website will be implemented that signals to customers to chat with the business.
 The chat can be continued on whichever device the customer wants.

 It will be interesting to see how other customer chat services will be affected by these changes and what they will come up with in order to stay ahead of competition.
 What matters most is that Facebook sets a clear sign towards businesses that communication within messengers should be on their priority list.
 Opportunities are endless, so there is the need to evaluate use cases individually and implement where and if useful.
-This does not imply that messengers should not be included into customer interactions, that is beyond question, but the right inclusion is equally important.
+This does not imply that messengers should not be included in customer interactions, that is beyond question, but the right inclusion is equally important.

 Facebook has only just started.
 We’d be surprised if there was nothing else in place for the messenger.
 When announcing the messenger platform 2.2 the company already implied further developments in the near future.
 Noticeable is the focus on the actual user.
 Facebook is seeking to make the creation of great customer experiences as easy as possible.
-Thus, with an even higher usage of the messenger among potential customers, the interest of businesses in the messenger is predictably also on the rise.
-Payment will play an important role towards real value for businesses.
+Thus, with even higher usage of the messenger among potential customers, the interest of businesses in the messenger is predictably also on the rise.
+Payment will play an important role in real value for businesses.

-Of course it can’t be denied that all of these changes add to the power of Facebook.
+Of course, it can’t be denied that all of these changes add to the power of Facebook.
 More conversations within the messenger mean more data for Facebook to work with.
 But as so often, convenience beats a lot of other concerns.
 Facebook Messenger is a strong channel for private communication and promises to also be a strong one for customer business interaction.